byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Q: Will there be bacteria in Eco-Enzyme after fermentation?
 Is it safe to be used for personal cleaning?

-A: Eco-enzyme contains natural acetic acid, bromelain (from pineapple), probiotics and antioxidants, which help fight bad bacteria on the skin’s surface.
+A: Eco-enzyme contains natural acetic acid, probiotics and antioxidants, which help fight bad bacteria on the skin’s surface.
 Eco-enzyme can reduce allergies caused by chemicals, eliminate harmful microorganisms and enhance cell regeneration.
 It is important to remember that the acidic value of Eco-enzyme sits at or below PH 5.0 if it has been fermented well.
-Remember to dilute accordingly.
-Eco-enzyme is very safe and makes a wonderfully gentle yet powerful wash for wound cleaning and healing.
+Eco-enzyme is very safe and makes a wonderfully gentle, yet powerful, wash for wound cleaning and speeds healing.
 Safe for all family members to use.

 The acetic acid in Eco-enzyme kills many strains of bacteria on household surfaces and inhibits the growth of new bacteria and mold.
 Eco-enzyme is natures all-natural cleaner.